nithinbekal/nithinbekal.github.io/_posts/2015-06-13-phoenix-authentication.md

 When we try to load the `/register` page,
 Phoenix shows us an error page complaining about a missing `RegistrationView`.
-Let's add one an empty view module in `web/views/registration_view`.
+Let's add an empty view module.

 {% highlight elixir %}
+# web/views/registration_view.ex
 defmodule Blog.RegistrationView do
   use Blog.Web, :view
 end
 {% endhighlight %}

-Now, we are ready to add the HTML view to app/templates/registration/new.html.eex:
+Now, we are ready to add the HTML view to `app/templates/registration/new.html.eex`:

 {% highlight elixir %}
 <h1>Create an account</h1>